WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-02-Live-example-of-non-equivalent-testing-data.markdown

 forces us out of that kind of blindness by assumption.
 I am in the middle of a problem right now where the code for something I am working on is broken and every time I fix something I break one of the other test cases.
+It is the test data that is keeping me honest.

 Boundaries and equivalence in the problem versus in the code
 ============================================================
-Equivalence classes are sets of conditions which have an identical impact on a given situation, the situation does not change.
+Equivalence classes are sets of conditions which have an identical impact on a given situation.
+The situation does not change even when the conditions do.
 Boundaries are the edges of equivalence classes, the points in the condition where moving across the boundary will cause a change.